ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 bi-directional or unidirectional).
-Connections can be created from Preconnections in three ways: by initiating the Preconnection (i.e., actively opening, as in a client), through listening on the Preconnection (i.e., passively opening, as in a server), or rendezvousing on the Preconnection (i.e. peer to peer establishment).
+Connections can be created from Preconnections in three ways: by initiating the Preconnection (i.e., actively opening, as in a client), through listening on the Preconnection (i.e., passively opening, as in a server), or rendezvousing on the Preconnection (i.e., peer to peer establishment).

 Once a Connection is established, data can be sent and received on it in the form of